auth0/docs/articles/quickstart/webapp/golang/interactive.md

 ## Handle authentication callback {{{ data-action=code data-code="callback.go" }}}

-Once users have authenticated using Auth0's Universal Login Page, they'll return to the app at the `/callback` route.
+Once users have authenticated using Auth0's Universal Login Page, they will return to the app at the `/callback` route.

 Create a file called `callback.go` in the `web/app/callback` folder, and add a `Handler` function.

-This handler will take the `code` querystring, provided by Auth0, and exchange it for an Id Token and an Access Token.
+This handler will take the `code` query string, provided by Auth0, and exchange it for an ID token and an access token.

-If the Id token is valid, it will store the profile information (which gets build based on the claims in the Id token) in the session along with the access token, this is done in order to be able to retrieve and use that information when needed.
+If the ID token is valid, it will store the profile information and access token in the session.
+The profile information is based on the claims contained in the ID token.
+Session storage allows the application to access that information as needed.

 ## Display user profile information {{{ data-action=code data-code="user.go" }}}